Rarely has a footballer leapt quite like Ivan ‘Bam Bam’ Zamorano.

 For football fans of a certain age, Zamorano’s quirky response to a shirt number switch-around at Inter Milan can be the abiding memory of a forward whose legacy is much, much more than that.

-Zamorano loved scoring goals and the fans loved him for it.
+Zamorano loved scoring goals, and the fans loved him for it.

-Zamorano’s career began at Cobresal, where bristling with confidence after a prolific loan spell in Chile’s Segunda Division he returned to fire the side to their first national title, the 1987 Copa Chile.
+Zamorano’s career began at Cobresal, where, bristling with confidence after a prolific loan spell in Chile’s Segunda Division, he returned to fire the side to their first national title, the 1987 Copa Chile.

-The Serie A side must no doubt have regretted that choice as after 38 goals across two seasons in St Gallen, Zamorano was on the move once more after signing for Sevilla – a transfer that proved the making of the Chilean as one of Europe’s elite goalscorers.
+The Serie A side must have regretted that choice as after 38 goals across two seasons in St Gallen, Zamorano was on the move once more after signing for Sevilla – a transfer that proved the making of the Chilean as one of Europe’s elite goalscorers.

 Forming a formidable partnership alongside Davor Suker for the Andalusians, he scored 23 goals in 63 appearances for Sevilla and began to establish himself with the Chile national side.